TSUParticleModelingGroup/LeftAtrium-Model/README.md

 | Recommended:                           | AMD/Intel Eight-Core Processor | RTX 3090/Quadro A6000 | 32GB DDR5 |

 ### Software Requirements:

+#### Disclosure: This simulation only works on Linux-based distros currently.
+All development and testing was done in Ubuntu 20.04/22.04

 #### This Repository contains the following:
 - [Nsight Visual Studio Code Edition](https://developer.nvidia.com/nsight-visual-studio-code-edition)